theDrake/words-of-power-c/README.md

 words-of-power-c
 ================

-Text-based fantasy RPG with an emphasis on spell-casting by stringing words together, written in C.
+Text-based fantasy RPG with an emphasis on spell-casting by stringing words together, written in C by David C. Drake (www.davidcdrake.com).